White Noise (soundtrack)

-White Noise (Soundtrack from the Netflix Film) is the soundtrack album to the 2022 film of the same name, directed by Noah Baumbach.
+White Noise (Soundtrack from the Netflix Film) is the soundtrack album to the 2022 film directed by Noah Baumbach.
 The film's original score, which was composed by Danny Elfman, was released into a 20-track album on November 18, 2022 by Netflix Music.
 It also accompanies an original song, "The Cloud is Coming" performed by Dean Wareham and Britta Phillips.
 A single "New Body Rhumba" was recorded for the film's soundtrack, but did not include in the album, despite being released as a single on September 30.

 Danny Elfman composed the film's score.

 Development

 In August 2022, Danny Elfman was revealed to be composing the original score for the film, in his first collaboration with Noah Baumbach.
-Since the film was not from a particular genre, he added that the film was "completely obvious to me that it was one of those projects that come along every now and then where there’s no genre to indicate what type of music it should be".
-Baumbach said "Because it has an elevated tone, the music only helps that, and I think Danny’s music situates the audience in important ways throughout the movie, because it is maybe surprising how it shifts in tones".
+Since the film was not from a particular genre, he added that the film was "completely obvious to me that it was one of those projects that come along every now and then where there's no genre to indicate what type of music it should be".
+Baumbach said "Because it has an elevated tone, the music only helps that, and I think Danny's music situates the audience in important ways throughout the movie, because it is maybe surprising how it shifts in tones".

 Baumbach instructed Elfman to create a soundscape similar to the combination of Aaron Copland and Giorgio Moroder's 1980s-based synthesizer, and Tangerine Dream's electronic music.
 Elfman composed the music based on these inspiration before seeing the final cut, and when the film was ready, he had nearly 20 minutes of his original ideas on the soundtrack.
 He produced a three-way score, with noir-influenced sounds from that time period, a cinematic and classical-based score and a simple and minimalist score for some characters, and felt that tying all the sounds were challenging.
 The score for White Noise, was created mostly using synthesisers, hence Elfman had to program the sounds that would come up "really fun and cool".
 Other instruments such as piano, strings and clarinet were used.

 The theme "Duel Lecture" was released as a single from the album on November 17, 2022.
 On writing the song, Elfman had said "I just loved writing that because it was classical but not classical, playing to the kind of Bulgarian sense of the way Adam Driver is playing the speech.
 He gets so drawn up in it and is so theatrical that I just kind of went with him [...]
-It was just really fun following Adam Driver starting this relatively simple speech, and soon he’s giving wild gestures, and then at the same time we’re seeing a huge train crash.
+It was just really fun following Adam Driver starting this relatively simple speech, and soon he's giving wild gestures, and then at the same time we're seeing a huge train crash.
 That was a delightful moment for me."